 - The course is concluded with an oral exam.
 The oral exam, however, might be omitted.
-Based on a continuous evaluation during the whole term, students acquire points: two written tests (each counts for 40 points) and elaboration (and presentation) of group seminar work (up to 20 points).
-The teacher can award students with “bonus” points if they are active during seminars.
-The maximum number of points is not set.
-For the final grade, all the points will be counted up, and the assessment will depend on the scale of assessment points.
+Based on a continuous evaluation during the whole term, students acquire points: two written tests (each counts for 30 points) and elaboration (and presentation) of three group seminar works (each up to 10 points).
+The teacher can award students with “bonus” points for their activity during seminars and can assign voluntary Essay at the end of the semester (up to 10 points).
+The sum of points is the suggestion for a grade before the oral exam.
+The final grade does not differ more than two grade from suggested grade.

-Requirements (including the literature) are specified further in the interactive syllabus and the downloadable study plan before the semester starts.
+Any aspects differing from the above are specified in the interactive syllabus before the semester starts.

 - Language of instruction

 - This course has been innovated under the project "Inovace studia ekonomických disciplín v souladu s požadavky znalostní ekonomiky (CZ.1.07/2.2.00/28.0227)" which is cofinanced by the European Social Fond and the national budget of the Czech Republic.